xpyx/xpyx.github.io/README.md

 # xpyx.github.io

-My professional wesite and blog.
+My professional website and blog.

 Built with Jekyll and GitHub pages.